msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 - write notes for everything

+## I learn in my spare time

 ## overtime

 I understand it's hard to find time to learn but I have very rarely worked overtime.
-I always used my free time to learn not work for the company/client/boss.
+I always used my spare time to learn not work for the company/client/boss.
 I hear of people working 10-12 hours in Zagreb, coming home exhausted... that is not a life.

 I spoke to few people about this topic and they all said that they would not turn off their brain at 5PM but they would rarely work on company things then: it was time for pet projects, passions, learning.